mycpuorg/mycpuorg.github.io/about/index.md

   creditlink:
 ---

-## Common Man's Options Guide is all about:
+## Yet Another Technical Blog:

-* Log of my experiences and insights into trading
+* Log of my experiences and findings in the tech world
-* A clear description of the strategies that are successful
+* A Collection if tiny nuggets of useful information for devs